namkyodai/2022-UrbanComputation-SUTD/assignment/week3-assignment.md

 - The group can read the data directly from PostgreSQL (load the data into R environment) or you can simply export the data into a csv file and read the csv file directly from R.

 ## Presentation time
 Presentation time for each group is maximum 10 minutes.
-Other members of the groups should present instead of members who did presented already in week 2.
+Other members of the groups should present instead of members who presented for week 2 assignment.

 ## Important notes